*NUO* Paintbrush Santas

 - White glue

-Begin by dipping your 2 1/2" paint brush into white paint, coating both sides of the bristles thickly.
+Begin by dipping your 2 1/2" paintbrush into the white paint, coating both sides of the bristles thickly.
 Lay it on wax paper to dry.
 You will probably have to turn it over once one side is dry so that the other side can have equal opportunity.
 It took mine about 12 hours to dry completely.

 Once all the paint is dry, it is time to add the quilled paper.
 Cut strips of 1/4" white card stock.
 I started by making tight coils for the hat trim.
 Use your quilling tool to coil a strip of paper tightly.
 Add a dab of white glue to the end and hold for a moment to allow the coil to stay.
 Then glue along the rim of the hat, creating the trim.